supermalang/rapidpro-normalizer/README.md

 # Schedule automatic execution
 > *This part is optional*

-You can schedule the automatic execution of the utility by creating a cron task.
-Follow these steps:
+You can schedule the automatic execution of the utility by creating a cron task on a Linux machine or using the [Task scheduler](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10) on Windows.
+Follow these steps, if you are using Linux:

 1. Display and copy the command to be executed by the cron task
 ⚠️ *Make sure you are still in the rapidpro-normalization directory*